 - Check: A control measure should be there so that you can understand how successful you’re in your effort to implement your plan of action.
 The best way to check your action is to have a set of standards structured beforehand.

 - Timely: The goal should have a deadline.
-Suppose you’re writing a report and there’s no deadline, do you think you will be able to finish it in the shortest possible time?
+Suppose you’re writing a report, and there’s no deadline.
+Do you think you can finish it in the shortest possible time?
 We bet you won’t!
-Set a deadline after completing the first four steps and you’re done.
+Set a deadline after completing the first four steps, and you’re done.